Backcountry guides reveal the reality of the situation

 Tomohiro Sagawa|COLOR SPORT CLUB

-and enjoyable time.
-We are seeing many people entering the mountains without taking these manners into consideration.
-In unmanaged backcountry areas, it is necessary to act with safety management risks in mind, but it seems that an increasing number of people are entering the mountains with the same mindset as they would on a ski slope.
+In unmanaged backcountry areas, safety management risks must be taken into consideration, but it appears that more and more people are entering with the same mindset as they would on a ski resort.

 Q. Where do you think the difference is between “intermediate BC skiers” and “advanced BC skiers”?